Path-Check/paper-cred/payloads/coupon.1.md

 # **COUPON** Payload

+The **COUPON** QR code is designated to communicate eligibility for vaccination.

 Fields in the **serialization** order:
 1. `number`: *Required.* **NUMERIC**.
 The unique identifying number assigned to this coupon.
 1. `total`: *Required.* **NUMERIC**.
 The total number of coupons issued in the batch of coupons this one was issued from.